spacelift-io/user-documentation/docs/vendors/ansible/getting-started.md

 ### Configuring SSH keys

-After triggering a run again you will see we could successfully find EC2 hosts (provided they could be localized with _aws_ec2.yml_ inventory file filters), but we cannot connect to them using SSH.
+After triggering a run again, you will see we could successfully find EC2 hosts (provided they could be localized with _aws_ec2.yml_ inventory file filters), but we cannot connect to them using SSH.
 The reason for that is we did not configure SSH keys yet.

 ![Missing SSH key configuration](../../assets/screenshots/ansible/ansible-6-no-ssh.png)